chrisfinlay/tabascal/docs/usage.rst

 Creating an observation
 ----------------

-To create an observation use instantiate the ``tabascal.observation.Observation()`` class:
+To create an observation instantiate the ``tabascal.observation.Observation()`` class:

 .. autofunction:: tabascal.observation.Observation